backstage/backstage/plugins/tech-radar/api-report.md

   ringId: string;
 }

+// Warning: (ae-missing-release-tag) "RadarPage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function RadarPage(props: TechRadarPageProps): JSX.Element;

 // Warning: (ae-missing-release-tag) "RadarQuadrant" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public